kmusard/deploy-ethereum-node-demo/README.md

 3) :clock1: Wait 1-2 minutes after the terraform container launches the EC2 instance.
 The resulting instance will come fully configured with the following:

     - geth
-        - installed, connected to mainnet, connected to prysm, syncing.
+        - installed, connected to mainnet, connected to prysm, syncing (default/fast mode).
     - prysm
         - installed, connected to BEACON, connected to geth, syncing.
     - prometheus